jamesmanning/sffa/exercise-is-bad-for-weight-loss.md

 <img class="" src="http://i.imgur.com/R6XZymk.gif" alt="" width="500" height="263" /><figcaption class="wp-caption-text">The theory, which often doesn't work out in practice</figcaption></figure>

 The sad fact is that even decent amounts of exercise just don't burn enough calories to be meaningful for weight loss.
-This is usually stated as something like &#8220;You can't out-exercise a bad diet&#8221;.
+This is usually stated as something like "You can't out-exercise a bad diet".
 Combined with the potential increase in appetite, people often overestimate how many calories they've burned in exercising and then negate it (or worse) by eating more afterwards.

 You can see an example of some calorie burn rates for an hour of different exercises in <a href="http://www.mayoclinic.org/healthy-lifestyle/weight-loss/in-depth/exercise/art-20050999?pg=2" target="_blank">this article on the Mayo Clinic site</a>.